vishalkuo/dove/README.md

     pip install droplet_dove
     ```

-3. Initialize your droplet with `dove init`
+3. Initialize dove with `dove init`
 4. Start your droplet with `dove up`
 5. Clean up your droplet and take a snapshot with `dove down`